DpoofikD/PacketMagician/README.md

 ##To do:
-- Reieve mode (for now, only in ICMP protocol)
+- Recieve mode (for now, only in ICMP protocol)